ni/nilrt-docs/docs/source/opkg-keyrings/opkg-keyrings_index.rst

         *Packages* file.
     * The public key is distributed to the target systems.

 #.
-Verify Signature When a Feed is Updated:
+Verify Signature When a Feed is Updated

     * When opkg updates a package feed, it verifies the signature of the *Packages* file using the public key.

 #.
-Trust Management:
+Trust Management

     * The public key is preloaded or added to the system's trusted keyring, such as opkg-key (see :ref:`How keys are added to the `opkg-keyrings`` for more details